 - Short filmmaker

 Therefore, visual storytelling is all about perception.
 Visual elements are a powerful tool that impacts your audience’s perception of your movie.
 Hence, to achieve this, you need to seek the aid of a VFX artist.
-To become a successful VFX artist, you need to know how to work with software and basic knowledge of the movie-making process.
+To become a successful VFX artist, you need to know how to work with software and have basic knowledge of the movie-making process.
 In addition to this, a significant portfolio of your work will help you achieve your goal.